 by Jörg Hillebrand and Bernd Schneider

 The Karemma ship prominently appeared in DS9: "Starship Down", where the Defiant defended it against two Jem'Hadar fighters.
-After that we could see the CGI model of the vessel a couple more times as ships of other species.
+But this was the last time the physical model was on screen.
+After that, we could see a CG model of the vessel a couple more times, usually as ships of other species.

 1. Karemma ship, miniature and CGI (DS9: "Starship Down")

 2. Bajoran impulse ship, CGI (DS9: "Shadows and Symbols")